Founded in 2009, Purpose New York serves as our headquarters.

 Gissou is a producer on Checkmate, a documentary film series about prisoners of conscience around the world, a selection of which premiered at the Oslo Freedom Forum in Norway.
 Her work has been published and featured on CNN, Forbes, NPR, Foreign Policy, Al Jazeera, The Guardian and other major media outlets.

-Grace holds a BA in Visual Communication Design at Yonsei University Wonju Campus and a MFA in Design for Social Innovation from the School of Visual Arts in New York.
-Passionate about decolonizing design education, Grace is also an educator and Faculty at the School of Visual Arts where she teaches master’s students on Mapping for Visualization and Community Design.
+Grace holds a BA in Visual Communication Design at Yonsei University and a MFA in Design for Social Innovation from the School of Visual Arts in New York.
+Passionate about educating the next generation of designers and strategists, Grace is also a Faculty at the School of Visual Arts where she teaches MFA students on Mapping for Visualization and Community Design.

 At Purpose, Hyde strives to the goal of doing good and doing well.
-As Senior Financial Analyst, Hyde advises on financial and operational decisions to effectively allow Purpose to build ecosystems and deliver the most impact.
+As Associate Financial Planning & Analysis Manager, Hyde advises on financial and operational decisions to effectively allow Purpose to build ecosystems and deliver the most impact.

 Before joining Purpose, Hyde worked in operations and finance roles at organizations across many industries, including nonprofit, art, technology and consulting.
 Through these diverse roles, Hyde has used his financial acumen and oversight to contribute to the overall success of the organization.